Welcome to Zhuang Li’s Personal Website

 • 02/2025: Served as an Area Chair for ACL Rolling Review.

-• I will be recruiting 1 PhD student in the 2025 cycle to work on low-resource languages and culturally-aligned large language models (LLMs). (filled)
+• I will be recruiting one PhD student in the 2025 cycle to work on low-resource languages and culturally aligned LLMs. (filled)

 • I may collaborate with researchers from RMIT University and Monash University to recruit another PhD student focusing on multimodal NLP. (filled)